jdesbonnet/GL864A_OV5640_Linux/README.md

 ### Frame rate issue

-We are seeing something in the order of 3 frames per second.
+We are seeing something in the order of 3 to 4 frames per second.
 This has been observed on Windows 10.

-The following is a few successive frames recorded with the video record feature of Zoom Meeting.
+The following is not a very scientific test, but it does show we are seeing a rather slow frame rate.
+The following are 4 frames in sequence (omitting duplicated frames, because Zoom Meeting recorded from screen at a sometime like 30 frames per second).
+As can be seen there is a substantial gap in time between differing frames.

 ![](./FW_OV5640_B03_ISO_20151030/f010.jpg)
 ![](./FW_OV5640_B03_ISO_20151030/f011.jpg)